Characteristics of Baroque Music

 In the Baroque period, no composer used the term “monody” to describe a piece of music.
 Music was slowly turning homophonic.
 This meant that it was based on a single melody with harmonic assistance provided by a keyboardist.

 Contrary to the polyphonic tendency to obscure the meaning of texts, composers strove to develop a new musical style.
 This new style was more expressive and connected to the text’s original lyrics.
-People started using this new monodic style, evolving into early opera.
+People started using this new monodic style, which evolved into early opera.

 Composers put more emphasis on correct articulation and expressive interpretation of emotional texts.
 Additionally, simple accompanied recitation was used instead of the counterpoint technique.
 So, they employed a melodic soprano line, with an accompanying bass line, to create their music.
 In both vocal and instrumental compositions, Baroque polyphony is split up into treble and bass parts.